Welcome to the Roton Quantum Model - a rotational resonance framework

 Galaxies when modeled as Rotons build stable flowing and pulsing structures.
 These are also known as filaments.

 Galactic filaments can be interpreted as large-scale resonance links connecting temporal nodes within a bi-temporal framework.
 Their coherence reflects global resonance agreement rather than sustained causal transport.
-Only matter configurations compatible with both past formation and future evolution persist as filamentary structures, while incompatible trajectories fail to establish or maintain coherence.
+Only matter configurations compatible with both past formation and future evolution persist as filament structures, while incompatible trajectories fail to establish or maintain coherence.

 This indicates, that the universe as a whole reaches for long-term stable structures, otherwise it would simply not exist.